Mick Boyce - Non Executive Director

 Shannon Payten-McDonald - Coordinator

-Shannon began working for the Cooma Universities Centre in 2015.
-She possesses a Bachelor of Arts in English Literature, and is furthering her studies with a Master of Arts in Writing through The University of New England.
-Shannon began working as Coordinator for the Country Universities Centre in 2017.
+Shannon possesses a Bachelor of Arts in English Literature, and is furthering her studies with a Master of Arts in Writing through The University of New England.
+Shannon was named the 2018 Snowy Monaro Young Woman of the Year.
 She is passionate about bringing tertiary education on to rural and regional NSW, believing that each individual should have the opportunity to achieve their dreams.